-Lent is a season of forty days, not counting Sundays, which begins on Ash Wednesday (March 18th) and ends on Holy Saturday (April 4th).
+Lent is a season of forty days, not counting Sundays, which begins on Ash Wednesday (February 18th) and ends on Holy Saturday (April 4th).
 The English word “Lent” comes from the Anglo–Saxon word lencten, which means “lengthen” and refers to the lengthening days of “spring.”
 The season is a preparation for celebrating Easter.

 Historically, Lent began as a period of fasting and preparation for baptism by converts and then became a time for penance by all Christians.
 The First Sunday describes Jesus’ temptation by Satan; and the Sixth Sunday (Passion/Palm Sunday), Christ’s triumphal entry into Jerusalem and his subsequent passion and death.
 Because Sundays are always little Easters, the penitential spirit of Lent should be tempered with joyful expectation of the Resurrection.